Unboxed-Software/solana-course/content/token22-metadata.md

 ### `createNFTWithMetadataPointer`:

-This is the last piece of code for this file, and we will be done for this file, are you excited?
+This is the last piece of code for this file, are you excited?

-let's first go over the imports so we can talk about the code freely after, these are the extra imports that we will need for the code to be complete:
+here is the code for this function:

 ```ts
 import * as web3 from '@solana/web3.js';
 import {